yeckel/D-StarBeacon/README.md

 * <del> Decode GPS coord?
 * <del> Send same data to serial and BT as IC-705 does (images, text messages)
 * <del> Unite transmitter with receiver into transceiver
-* Use SX1278 AFC (automatic frequency correction) to correct XTAL offset and thermal drifft
+* <del> Use SX1278 AFC (automatic frequency correction) to correct XTAL offset and thermal drifft
 * Create some ??web?? interface for setting
     * <del>Callsign
     * Coordsinates source